guidebooks/tekton.guidebooks.dev/README.md

 tests via `npm test`.

 ### Production Builds

-This repository uses a [GitHub Actions workflow](.github/workflows/deploy) to build the webpack bundles and deploy them to a site managed by GitHub Pages.

 If you want to build the bundles manually, use `npm run build`, and look in `dist/webpack` for the index.html, etc.